What to Do After You Get Engaged

 Tell everyone, but hold the social media

 You've found your forever love, this is the moment you've been waiting for, now go share the news!
-If your parents aren't around when he pops the question be sure to tell them first.
+If your parents aren't around when your partner pops the question be sure to tell them first.
 Then call your relatives, even the ones you haven't spoken too in awhile—trust us everyone will want to hear your big news.
-As tempting as it may be to post pictures of your ring and announce your engagement to social media, don't.
+As tempting as it may be to post pictures of your ring and announce your engagement to social media, don't!
 Save your Facebook, Twitter and Instagram posts until after your closest friends and family have been informed.

 Get your ring appraised and insured